What are the benefits of silver

 |TV Monitors||RFID chips||Mirrors||Switches||Photographic film||Silver Nitrate Solutions||Electrical contacts|

 Demand for silver is surging, due to its combined appeal as a tangible safe haven asset and its various industrial uses.
-Many financial analysts, investing experts and even geologists have one belief in common: a silver shortage is upon us.
+Many financial experts, industrialists and geologists all agree that the world is growing ever closer year on year to a silver shortage.

-Industrial silver demand has a greater sense of urgency than gold demand, because it is needed rather than simply desired.
+Due to its unique chemical makeup and qualities the demand for silver is more urgent than the demand for gold.
+Silver is needed, whereas gold is desired!
 This dramatic shift in the silver supply-demand curve recently, has led to it fast-becoming a top-asset choice for cautious investors.

 Gold – Silver ratio